02N/EveryThingFromScratch/README.md

 And I fear of everthing that will happened tomorrow.
 So I want to find something that I want to do.
 Everything from scratch.
-1 OS----orange os(book) ---operate system   --this need root user.so do it at home.
+1 OS----orange os(book) ---operate system   old linux info--this need root user.so do it at home.
 2 compiler-----write a language by ourself----compiler,workspace or home is ok
 3 A game-----write by Java.--------线性代数，高等数学，java语言,计算机图形学  either is ok
 4 a webgl game----write by javascript and opengl----------computer graphic   either is ok